ris58h/Touch-Tab/README.md

 5. Disable 3-finger swipe between full-screen apps or make it 4-finger in `System Settings > Trackpad > More Gestures > Swipe between full-screen apps`.

 # Usage
-- Use 3-fingers swipe right (emulates Command-Tab) or 3-fingers swipe left (emulates Command-Shift-Tab) to switch between apps.
+- Use 3-fingers swipe right or 3-fingers swipe left to switch between apps.
-- Hold after the swipe or swipe slowly to show the App Switcher UI.
-Pro tip: you can use 2-fingers scroll (which is faster) to switch apps in App Switcher.
+- Hold after the swipe or swipe slowly to show App Switcher UI.
+Pro tip: you can use 2-fingers scroll to switch apps in App Switcher faster.

 # Troubleshooting
 ## "Touch-Tab" can’t be opened because Apple cannot check it for malicious software